Uncertainty-Aware 4D Gaussian Splatting for Monocular Occluded Human Rendering: Related Works

 \section{Related Works}

 \textbf{3D Human Avatar Reconstruction.} Traditional human reconstruction methods typically rely on dense camera arrays or depth sensors, limiting their application in in-the-wild scenarios~\cite{collet2015high, su2020robustfusion, huang2020arch, yu2021function4d}.
 To address this, NeRF-based methods have enabled high-fidelity reconstruction from monocular inputs by conditioning radiance fields on SMPL priors~\cite{yu2023monohuman, te2022neural, li2024ghunerf}.
 However, the reliance on volumetric ray-marching incurs prohibitive computational costs, precluding real-time applicability.
 Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} has introduced a paradigm shift with its real-time rasterization capabilities.
-State-of-the-art methods~\cite{qian20243dgs, kocabas2024hugs, hu2024gauhuman, lei2024gart, shao2024splattingavatar, zhao2025surfel} adapt this representation to dynamic humans by representing the body in a canonical space and transforming it via Linear Blend Skinning.
+Building upon the skeleton-conditioned canonical deformation paradigm pioneered by early implicit frameworks like Animatable NeRF~\cite{peng2021animatable}, SOTA methods~\cite{qian20243dgs, kocabas2024hugs, hu2024gauhuman, lei2024gart, shao2024splattingavatar, zhao2025surfel} adapt this representation to dynamic humans by representing the body in a canonical space and transforming it via Linear Blend Skinning.
 Critically, while performant under full visibility, these standard pipelines implicitly assume valid supervision for all pixels.
 Thus, they lack mechanisms to distinguish the human subject from occlusions, leading to catastrophic degradation where occluder artifacts are erroneously fused into the avatar geometry.

 \textbf{Occlusion-Aware Human Rendering.} Existing methodologies generally fall into three paradigms.
 Early strategies focused on \emph{scene decoupling}, employing visibility priors to isolate the subject from obstacles~\cite{xiang2025rendering, xiang2023rendering}; however, these implicit frameworks often suffer from high computational overhead.
 To synthesize unobserved content, recent approaches leverage \emph{generative priors} via pre-trained 2D diffusion models~\cite{sun2024occfusion, lee2024guess, fan2026inpainthuman}.
 Yet, the inherent stochasticity of such processes frequently induces identity drift and temporal flickering.
 Alternatively, other 3DGS-based methods employ \emph{geometric heuristics} such as symmetry constraints~\cite{ye2025occgaussian, jiang2025symgaussian}, which often falter under asymmetric clothing or motions.
 Distinctively, U-4DGS eschews unstable hallucinations and rigid heuristics.
 Instead, we formulate the reconstruction as an MAP estimation problem.
 By strictly aggregating valid temporal information via an adaptive gradient modulation mechanism, we ensure reconstruction that is both physically consistent and faithful to the subject.